hoperedemption/algolab/the_stymphalian_birds/README.md

 `t_v <- min(t_v, t_parent(v))`

 making each node’s effective deadline the minimum along its root-to-node path.
 After this, the precedence constraint is “baked into” the deadlines.
-Then it becomes a pure feasibility check for unit-time tasks: sort all nodes by increasing effective deadline and verify that at sorted position `tau`, the `tau`-th task still satisfies `t > tau`.
+Then it becomes a pure feasibility check for unit-time tasks: sort all nodes by increasing effective deadline first and  decreasing index second (ensures children are taken care of before the parents) and verify that at sorted position `tau`, the `tau`-th task still satisfies `t > tau`.
 If any task has deadline `<= tau`, no schedule can meet all deadlines; otherwise a schedule exists.

 ---